ADACS-Australia/KLuken_HPC_training_2022B/_episodes/03_WorkingOnAnHPC.md

 interactive nodes for debugging and running small jobs.
 Login sessions are limited to 4 cores per user.
 Login nodes may be rebooted at any time without notice for updates or for security reasons.
-To use the other >4000 cores in OzStar you need to go via the batch system.
+To use the other >4000 cores in OzSTAR you need to go via the batch system.
 ------------------------------------------------------------------------------
 ~~~
 {: output}